 I love these tools because they’re easy to use and don’t get in the way of the hiking experience.
-They keep me informed and they keep me safe, sure, but they also enrich my hiking, and help me re-live and share my exploits.
+They keep me informed and they keep me safe.
+But they also enrich my hiking, and help me re-live and share my exploits.
 That’s why they’re the best hiking apps for 2020.

 = Highly Recommended